 Number of Boards or Strands

 Typically horse fencing consists of three or four boards.
 The height of your fence may help to determine how many boards you use – if your fence will be taller, using four boards instead of three reduces the amount of space between them.
+You will most likely want to hire a fencing company to do this, go to https://www.skilledfencing.com.au/colorbond-perth/ and have them help you install the fence.
 Three boards can also suffice for many fences, but be sure that the spaces between fence boards are small enough to deter horses from reaching through them.
 The bottom board should also be no more than one foot above the ground once the fence is installed; any more height allows horses to reach underneath the board, potentially damaging the fence or injuring themselves.

 How you design the layout of your fencing is just as important as the fencing itself.
 If fence lines will only house a horse on one side, then be sure to install the fence boards so that they are attached to the inside of the posts – this will prevent the boards from easily popping off of the posts if a horse leans on them.